vvr-rao/Chatbot-using-GPT35-turbo/README.md

 SINGLE HOP Question Answering only at this time.
 Hoping to add in MULTI HOP QA in the future

 PREREQUISITES:
-You will need API Keys of OpenAI and Pinecone stored in environment variables - OPENAI_API_KEY and PINECONE_API_KEY
+You will need API Keys for OpenAI and Pinecone stored in environment variables - OPENAI_API_KEY and PINECONE_API_KEY

 EXPLANATION OF CODE FILES